About

 Leadership Story

-My leadership has always been grounded in the same principles: define what matters, align people to it, support them well, and build the systems that help them succeed.
+What I’ve learned is consistent: Performance improves when leaders define what matters, align people to it, support them well, and build the systems that help them succeed.

 Philosophy

-A few beliefs shape how I lead and how I help others lead:
+A few beliefs shape how I lead:

 Leadership is a learning discipline.
 I continue to adjust, understand the team, read the situation, and respond with clarity and composure.